 Oculus Rift has probably commanded more headlines than any other VR system.
 First launched as a Kickstarter project and then acquired by Facebook, Oculus Rift is one of the most exciting VR systems you’ll find.

 The system comprises a headset that’s loaded with sensors, offering a display for each eye and integrated headphones.
-It comes with a camera to add more movement detection information and initially ships with an Xbox One controller prior to bespoke Oculus Touch controllers launching later in 2016.
+It comes with a camera to add more gaming movement detection information and initially ships with an Xbox One controller prior to bespoke Oculus Touch controllers launching later in 2016.
 You will also need a high-spec PC to run Oculus Rift, however, and this isn’t included in the £500 asking price for the kit.

-The result is a canny VR system and, from what we’ve experienced so far, one that’s capable of creating some amazing VR worlds and experiences.
+The result is a canny online games VR system and, from what we’ve experienced so far, one that’s capable of creating some amazing VR worlds and experiences.
 It’s now shipping to those who originally pre-ordered, although the demand means you’ll be waiting until at least August if you order now.
 Oculus Rift is definitely in the premium VR category.

 Like Oculus Rift, HTC Vive is a full system VR experience that requires a powerful PC to run.
 It too is now available, but while there were some shipping delays, wait time is less than its direct rival.

 HTC Vive is different from other VR systems because it gives you freedom to roam around a room.
 While other systems will allow you some movement, HTC Vive uses IR sensors mounted on walls to map your location in the physical space, integrating this into the virtual space.
 That allows for freedom of movement other systems currently don’t offer.
 The downside is that you’ll also need a big enough play space to use it in that fashion.